Best Summer Day Trips from Los Angeles: Great SoCal Beach Towns for a Day Trip or Weekend Getaway

 This beach town is the furthest north on our list, but it is so, so worth it.
 In addition to an amazing zoo, there's a historical mission, a museum of natural history, and a botanical garden—and you can even visit the Channel Islands.
-Horseback ride right on the beach, and see if you can catch a show at the Santa Barbara Bowl (it's like an intimate Hollywood Bowl, in an even more spectacular setting).
+Horseback ride right on the beach, and see if you can catch a show at the Santa Barbara Bowl—which might be even better than the Hollywood Bowl.
 Oh, and the restaurants and shops are top-notch as well.
 Don't miss MOXI, the Museum of Exploration + Innovation to expose your little creatives to next-level tech.
 Got a dog?
 Take furry family members to Arroyo Burro County Beach Park.
 Otherwise, little kids will appreciate the playground on the sand at East Beach.

 Far sleepier, and fancier, than Santa Barbara, Montecito is perfect for a beach town excursion.
 While famous for its famous inhabitants (think Oprah, Prince Harry & Meghan Markle, and Rob Lowe), Start the day with breakfast at Jeannine’s Bakery & Restaurant, spend the day at Butterfly Beach, get an ice cream at Rori’s, and feel your cares melt away.
 Montecito has some gorgeous vacation rentals if you want to extend your stay.